-The Lounge Suit Dress Code: How To Get It Right In 2022
+The Lounge Suit Dress Code: How To Get It Right In 2024

-The Lounge Suit: A Modern Man’s Guide For 2022
+The Lounge Suit Dress Code: A Modern Man’s Guide for 2024

-Don't be confused, this is a two-piece business suit by another name.
+Don't be confused about this lounge suit dress code, this is a two-piece business suit by another name.
 But its history is fascinating and its styling options infinite.

-As mad as it might seem to us 21st-century types in our hoodies, track pants and sneakers, the suit as we know it today was once a very casual piece of clothing, being a relaxed and informal alternative to the gentleman’s frock coat.
+As mad as it might seem to us 21st-century types in our hoodies, track pants and sneakers, a mens lounge suit as we know it today was once a very casual piece of clothing, being a relaxed and informal alternative to the gentleman’s frock coat.
 Hence, that’s why the ‘lounge’ moniker came into being, and is also why when anyone sees it as a dress code today, it provokes some level of confusion.

-That we associate the modern suit with business is rather underplaying the diversity of the suit as a garment that really ticks all the style boxes, whether you wear it to work Monday to Friday or casually at the weekend.
+That we associate the modern suit with business is rather underplaying the diversity of the suit as a garment that really ticks all the style boxes, whether you wear it to work Monday to Friday or casually as a lounge suit at the weekend.
 However, we’re seeing that bias change on the runways of Paris and Milan in recent seasons, where some of the biggest luxury houses are reinventing the suit as something much more fluid and modern – and not at all confined to the office.

 The lounge suit today is in a great place.
-Maybe even the best place, because wherever one looks, one can find a particular style of suit that looks elegant, fashionable, casual, smart – or all of those things at once.
+Maybe even the best place, because wherever one looks, one can find a particular style of suit that looks elegant, fashionable, casual, smart… or all of those things at once.
 The suit has wrestled free from the shackles of ‘business uniform’ to once again be a look that can be high-fashion on the one hand, or breezy casual on the other.
-Houses such as Saint Laurent continue with a slim cut, while others pursue a boxier trend-driven look.

-Of the tailoring houses, choose your style and take your pick, with the British and Italian specialists all offering something slightly different.
-The internet has democratised style in many ways, so that there is no big movement towards one look or another, but rather many different and equally relevant tribes.

 Key lounge suit fabrics